-You do not have to travel to benefit from American Express Membership Rewards, however, since you can also cash in your points for gift cards or merchandise, or turn Amex points to cash through the use of any of their rewards credit cards.
+You don’t have to travel to benefit from American Express Membership Rewards, however, since you can also cash in your points for gift cards or merchandise, or turn Amex points to cash through the use of any of their rewards credit cards.

 Because of this flexibility, many consumers focus on earning as many American Express Membership Rewards points as possible through welcome bonuses and credit card spending.
 If you want to earn flexible rewards points you can use in several ways, keep reading to learn all about American Express Membership Rewards points and how you can use them for all kinds of purposes.

 Points earned in the American Express Membership Rewards program are worth approximately 2 cents each, although how you redeem them will ultimately determine their value.
 With that in mind, some redemption options will help you reap considerably more value from your rewards than others.

 For example, you can typically get 2 cents per point in value when you transfer American Express points to airline and hotel partners.
 However, you’ll only get .06 cents per point in value when you turn American Express points into cash.

 Redemption rates for gift cards typically fall to 1 cent per point, or 5,000 points for a $50 gift card.